-Our culture - the way we live and act - is created by a strong commitment to a set of core values based on mutual respect, professionalism, and integrity.
-As a community of learners, we are committed to...
+Our culture - the way we live and act - is created by a strong commitment to a set of five core values defined institution-wide by TTUHSC (One team, Kindhearted, Visionary, Integrity, Beyond Service).
+Our program endorses these shared values, and as a community of learners, we are committed to...

-• A student-centered, positive learning community.
-We foster a personal dedication to the pharmacy profession and excellence in education, practice, and research.
+- The creation of a student-centered, positive learning community in which each person is dedicated to the pharmacy profession and values excellence in education, practice and research.
+(One team) - Collaborative interpersonal relationships defined as mutual learning, open communication and shared responsibility among faculty, administration and students.
+(One team, Kindhearted, Integrity)

-- Collaborative interpersonal relationships-defined as mutual learning, open communication, and shared responsibility among faculty, administration, and students. - Compassionate care, an unwavering dedication, to each patient's pharmaceutical care needs. - This care is supported by sound biological and behavioral understanding of healthcare. - Community involvement and serving the healthcare needs of the citizens of Texas.
-Our outreach projects enrich our community and provide students with a sense of public responsibility.
-Life-long learning and a willingness to change, be progressive, make timely and vigilant decisions, and evaluate our performances against stated goals.
+- Compassionate care for each patient and an unwavering dedication to meet each patient's pharmaceutical care needs.
+(Kindhearted, Beyond Service) - Community involvement and serving the health care needs of the citizens of West Texas.
+This perspective will be reflected in our doctoral candidates who have a community perspective supported by a sound biologic and behavioral understanding of health care.
+(Beyond service) - Work characterized by its excellence and our willingness to change, be progressive, make timely and vigilant decisions, and evaluate our performances against stated goals.
+(Visionary, Integrity) - Academic and healthcare environments that encourage open debate and dialogue, the introduction of new ideas and practices, innovation through collaboration, and an unwavering commitment to self-improvement, self-renewal and life-long learning.
+(Visionary, Integrity)